-Should you sign up with Visible or Cricket Wireless?
+Visible vs. Cricket Wireless: Which is better for you?

 - SD video stream (480p)

 Both Visible and Cricket Wireless are low-cost, pre-paid MVNO carriers that leverage their larger networks to give subscribers affordable, reliable wireless service.
 They've each been identified as some of the best prepaid phone plans out there today.
-With no stores, no annual contracts, and no scary bills, these wireless carriers are made for anyone who wants great coverage without the commitment.
+With no stores, no annual contracts, and no surprises on your bill, these wireless carriers are made for anyone who wants great coverage without the commitment.

 Verizon's Visible is perfect for anyone who wants the satisfaction of having unlimited data, 5G access, and unlimited hotspot data.
-At the same time, AT&T's Cricket is better suited for families, travelers, or those who want some options when it comes to picking a plan that gives them the data they need.
+At the same time, AT&T's Cricket is better suited for families, travelers, or those who want more plan options to customize their experience.

-Visible vs. Cricket Wireless: At a glance
+Visible vs. Cricket Wireless: What kind of service do you need?

-Verizon's Visible and AT&T's Cricket Wireless are two MVNO carriers that give you great service at an affordable cost.
-Visible's advantage is that it doesn't have many limits; data is unlimited, mobile hotspot is unlimited, and the cherry on top is 5G connectivity.
-It's a simple plan for only $40 per month with little fuss and no long contracts or hidden fees.
+Visible keeps things very simple but its simplicity is also its downfall if you need more than basic service.
+Visible excels at delivering high-speed data, calls, and text but falls short when it comes to international travel or multi-line savings.
+Even so, with Visible's Party Pay savings, it still has one of the cheapest plans around competing with much more expensive plans.

-Cricket Wireless, on the other hand, has a bit more flexibility and offers four distinct plans.
-This lets you decide which one suits you best and how much data you really think you'll need.
-Its top plan is $60 per month for one line and comes with many the same perks as Visible: 5G, unlimited data, mobile hotspot (but with a 15GB limit), video streaming (480p), and unlimited talk, text, and messaging.
-Here's a closer look at both carriers.
+Cricket has a more traditional layout with four main plans starting with a 5GB and a 10GB data plan.
+The 10GB plan also gets minor multi-line discounts and an auto-pay discount.
+Moving up to unlimited, Cricket's cheaper unlimited plan keeps things simple and will prove to be the sweet spot for many families that need a lot of data but want to save on service.

 |Visible